TiCaLiBrO/Trillia/root/learning/tutorials/trillia/sepalinfo.md

 // Read Only Objects (constant)
 - constant
 - mutable

+// Types

+// hidden (objects that are not allowed to be read)

 // conditional comments (for testing, debugging, unit tests, and so on) `code ## condition` and `#* code *# condition` Requires chapter 8 and 14.
 // Write Only Objects (maybe only allowed inside of the Q library)